 The CFA Institute has done an excellent job in this regard.
 They are now pretty much the only certification in finance and investment.

-I hope this honest analysis hasn’t scared you from becoming a CMA.
+No one can tell you the right choice for your needs.
 For your own benefit, please go through these important factors to maximize the CMA certification value for your career.